travletothefurureprogramming/Edge-AI-Home-Monitoring-System/README.md

 Once the installation and setup are complete, you can start the Edge-AI hub using the automated execution scripts.

 ### 🪟 On Windows
-Navigate to the project directory and double-click the execution script, or run it via terminal: run.bat
+Navigate to the project directory open .bin folder double-click the execution script run.bat

 ### 🐧 On Linux or Mac
-Navigate to the project directory and double-click the execution script, or run it via terminal: run.sh
+Cooming soon!

 ## How to use it